-Three online educational professional development units of study are available.
+Three professional development units of study are available.
+All units can be facilitated online or in-person.
 Unit One introduces gender and gender equity and provides research on the gendered brain, bias and intersectionality.
 Participants will also have the opportunity to consider educational theories through a gendered lens.
 They will be encouraged to reflect on their own practices through assignments and activities.
 Units Two and Three focus on gender equity assessments and creating sustainable action plans to ensure gender healthy school environments.
 Scroll down to read about all topics covered.
-Unit One is free to all those who register.
+A preview of unit one is now available for those who register.

 What you will learn during the 3 Units of Study

 - The difference between sex and gender and how the gendered brain influences thinking and behaviors in children and adults.

 - How to take a fresh look at theories of development and learning through the lens of sex and gender.

 - The interplay between sex and gender in children as a means to self-understanding.